All Episodes

 Epstein liked these young girls.

-And maybe some of those guys did too, but for a lot of them, it was whatever you wanted.
+But for a lot of them, it was whatever you wanted.

-Bill Clinton liked 40-year-old floozies.
+Bill Clinton liked 40-year-old Floozies.

 It was that.

-Bill Gates liked mousey librarian, older women.
+Bill Gates liked mousy librarian, older women.

-That was uh one of his talents.
+That was one of his talents.

 He would meet you, and in a minute and a half, he would know exactly what you wanted, and he'd get it for you.

-I'm getting this look from Linda that's on she's got the Ben Franklin glasses on, like Chuck Schumer, very studious.
+She's got the Ben Franklin glasses on, like Chuck Schroomer, very studious.

 Okay, what?

-I I don't know that I would correct you.
+I don't know that I would correct you.

-I believe that there will be information, revelations that were overlooked, perhaps in another folder that suddenly appears.
+I believe that there will be information revelations that were overlooked, perhaps, in another folder that suddenly appears.

-I'm not sure if it's with Jimmy Hoffa's body or not, but it definitely seems like Yeah, no, I'm not saying there isn't stuff.
+I'm not sure if it's with Jimmy Hoffa's body or not, but it definitely seems no.

 I'm just saying he doesn't have a list.